Introduction

 The journey of launching a startup can often feel overwhelming, especially when faced with the daunting statistic that 90% of new ventures fail due to unverified ideas.
 This reality can weigh heavily on aspiring entrepreneurs, making the path to success seem fraught with uncertainty.
 However, there is hope.

-What is an MVP, a concept first introduced by Frank Robinson in 2001 and popularized through Eric Ries's Lean Startup methodology, serves as a guiding light for those navigating these turbulent waters.
+The Minimum Viable Product, a concept first introduced by Frank Robinson in 2001 and popularized through Eric Ries's Lean Startup methodology, serves as a guiding light for those navigating these turbulent waters.

 Identify Key Characteristics of an Effective MVP